Rabba-Meghana/InterviewAudit/README.md

 InterviewAudit estimates how much automated bias screening can reduce manual QA review while preserving methodological quality.
 The cost model is illustrative and should be recalibrated with a real team's interview volume, QA workflow, and reviewer cost.

-## Outreach Angle

-Suggested framing:

-> I ran a 216-question audit of LLM-moderated user interviews and found that generic "be a good interviewer" prompting still produced measurable leading and anchoring questions.
-Research-methods prompting helped, and a stricter bias guardrail helped more, but neither eliminated the issue.
-The useful product opportunity is moderator QA: automatically flag when the AI interviewer shaped the answer before customers ever read the transcript.